Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: Isoperimetric results

 Let $\L$ be a box whose sides are larger than $m_n$.
-We construct next a reference path $(\rho^{n\pm}_i,0\leq i\leq |\L|)$ in the box $\L$ endowed with $n\pm$ boundary conditions with the following algorithm. \begin{enumerate} \item Compute the maximum number $m$ of plus neighbours for a minus site in the box (taking into account the boundary conditions). \item If there is only one site realizing this maximum, put a plus at this site and go to step 1. \item Otherwise, compute the maximal length of a segment of minus sites having all $m$ plus neighbors. \item Put a plus at a site of a segment realizing the previous maximum and go to step 1. \end{enumerate}

-As before, the reference path $(\rho^{n\pm}_i,0\leq i\leq |\L|)$ realizes the solution of the minimax problem associated to the communication energy between any two of its configurations.
+We construct next a reference path $(\rho^{n\pm}_i,0\leq i\leq|\L|)$ in the box $\L$ endowed with $n\pm$ boundary conditions with the following algorithm: \begin{longlist}[(4)] \item[(1)] Compute the maximum number $m$ of plus neighbors for a minus site in the box (taking into account the boundary conditions). \item[(2)] If there is only one site realizing this maximum, put a plus at this site and go to step 1. \item[(3)] Otherwise, compute the maximal length of a segment of minus sites having all $m$ plus neighbors. \item[(4)] Put a plus at a site of a segment realizing the previous maximum and go to step 1. \end{longlist} As before, the reference path $(\rho^{n\pm}_i,0\leq i\leq|\L|)$ realizes the solution of the minimax problem associated with the communication energy between any two of its configurations.
 The metastable cycle $\cC_d^{n\pm}$ in the box $\Lambda$ with $n\pm$ boundary conditions is the maximal cycle of